-- Identification and analysis of a company's ESG Credentials which may include environmental and social factors including, but not limited to, physical risks of climate change and human capital management, that may have a material impact on a company's financial performance and valuation.
-It will also consider a company's corporate governance practices that protect minority investor interests and promote long term sustainable value creation. - 2.
-Responsible business practices in accordance with UN Global Compact Principles for businesses and OECD Principles. - 3.
+- 1. Identification and analysis of a company's environmental characteristics including, but not limited to, physical risks of climate change and human capital management. - 2.
+Responsible business practices in accordance with UN Global Compact and OECD Principles for businesses. - 3.
 Active consideration of environmental issues through engagement and proxy voting. - 4.
 Excluding activities covered by HSBC Asset Management's Responsible Investment Policies, the "Excluded Activities") as listed below.

 The sub-fund is actively managed and does not track a benchmark.
-The Reference Benchmark for the sub-fund is the MSCI China 10/40.
-The sub-fund has an internal or external target to outperform the Reference Benchmark however, this is not designated for the purpose of attaining the environmental characteristics promoted by the sub-fund.
+The sub-fund has an internal or external target to outperform the S&P / IFCI India Gross (the "Reference Benchmark"), however, this is not designated for the purpose of attaining the environmental or social characteristics promoted by the sub-fund.